Bira/octopus-carnival/_posts/2020-03-10-galeb-duhr.md

 </figure>
 {:/nomarkdown}

+This article is part of a series!
+Click [here][1] to see the other entries.

 The Galeb Duhr apears in the AD&D 2nd Edition monster manual, and I believe in supplements for earlier editions, as this boulder-shaped creature that mostly just likes to hang out in rocky places.
 In Fourth Edition they get a slightly